SIX YEARS AGO...

 In a profile piece in Todd’s office’s newsletter, Todd was asked about his most favorite possession.
 Todd’s response—the Xs and Os rocks I gave him—perfectly summarizes the kind of person he is – Kind.
 He is also… Trustworthy, Loyal, Helpful, Friendly, Courteous, Obedient, Cheerful, Thrifty (not so much), Brave, Clean (two showers a day!), and Reverent (and irreverent too!).
 Todd, who grew up in Kansas, summered in Colorado (where his family has a cabin), and became an Eagle Scout, loves the mountains and the mountain life.
 He flyfishes, trail runs, mountain bikes, hunts, and takes beautiful photographs.

-Todd is a Senior Partner and Practice Director at Meridian Institute where he specializes in helping groups with complex and controversial environmental, food, and agriculture issues.
+Todd is the CEO at Meridian Institute where he specializes in helping groups with complex and controversial environmental, food, and agriculture issues.
 He went to school at the University of Michigan (BS in History and MS in Environmental Policy).
 In addition to Kansas and Vermont, Todd has lived in New Zealand, Hawaii, Seattle, Michigan and Colorado.
 He has two children.
 Wyatt (21) is an undergraduate at Harvard studying applied math.
-Sadie (18) - aka, Pixie - (her most recent April Fool's joke - among many other pranks - got us!!!) is an undergraduate at DU (University of Denver) where she is be exploring her interests in international development and business.
+Sadie (19) - aka, Pixie - (her most recent April Fool's joke - among many other pranks - got us!!!) is an undergraduate at DU (University of Denver) where she is be exploring her interests in international development and business.

 PJ + Gnocchi

 PJ, short for Striped Pajamas, once the runt of the litter, is a mischievous cat who likes to spend his days sunning on the back deck.
 At night, he enjoys sleeping on his human companions’ heads or playing “Nascat” with his sister Gnocchi.